MBRzealand/NewYorker/03 Design/OCs/OCSetWallHeight.md

 consultant specifies wall.

-wall.wallHeight exists.
+wallHeight exists.

-wall.wallHeight is a number.
+wallHeight is a number.

-wall.wallHeight is less than 250cm.
+wallHeight is less than 250cm.

-wall.wallHeight is greater or equal to 16cm.
+wallHeight is greater or equal to 16cm.

 #### Postconditions: